2022 Official Tournament Rules

 e.
 “NON-OFFSET” CIRCLE HOOKS ONLY – J-HOOKS ARE NOT ALLOWED.

+g.
+Neither teasers nor baits are allowed in the water until fishing starts at 8:00 a.m.

 h.
-Neither teasers nor baits are allowed in the water until fishing starts at 8:30 a.m.

-i.
 Boats can be dead in water or moving forward for the first hook up.
 If baits are left in the water for multiple hook ups, the boat CAN be backing down, but any fish caught must be hooked, fought and released from the cockpit.
 If baits are brought in, they may not be put back out until normal trolling is resumed.
-NO PITCH BAITING IS PERMITTED AT ANY TIME.

 14. Only releases by registered anglers will count towards totals.
 Any registered anglers per boat, per day with no more than two (2) of those registered anglers being professional.
 Any points caught by professionals will count towards the overall results for the Treasure Coast Series.
 As defined by the Light Tackle Tournament, a professional is any person who has been paid for their professional services as a captain, mate or crew member while engaging in fishing within the last twelve (12) months.